-driven account for normal binocular processing, so this is to be expected.
-The advantage of couching rivalry in terms of explanations is that this provides a natural way of accounting for top-down influences, which are clear in such phenomena as the influence of perceptual organisation on rivalry (eg Whittle et al, 1968; Kovacs et al, 1996).
-In fact, one can hope to study top-down control through studying its effects on the behaviour of cells during rivalry.
+The overall model mechanistically has much in common with models that place the competition in rivalry at the level of binocular-oriented cells rather than between monocular cells (see Grossberg, 1987; Blake, 1989).
+Indeed, the model is based on an explanation-driven account for normal binocular processing, so this is to be expected.
+The advantage of couching rivalry in terms of explanations is that this provides a natural way of accounting for top-down influences, which are clear in such phenomena as the influence of perceptual organization on rivalry (Whittle et al., 1968; Kovacs et al., 1996).
+In fact, one can hope to study top-down control through studying its effects on the behavior of cells during rivalry.
 The model would also explain other sorts of alternation phenomena (such as those that arise with the Necker cube) in terms of competition between top-down explanations.
 The top-down model governs which units should compete with each other.

 The model correctly captures a number of the experimental characteristics of rivalry.
-If the input stimuli are weak, then there is no alternation, and instead both horizontal and vertical representing neurons are weakly activated (as in Liu, Tyler & Schor, 1992).
+If the input stimuli are weak, then there is no alternation, and instead both horizontal and vertical representing neurons are weakly activated (as in Liu et al., 1992).
 If input stimuli are stronger, then alternation ensues.
-The period of the alternation increases as the contrast of both the stimuli decrease, and if the contrast of only one stimulus decreases, then the dominance period of the other stimulus increases substantially more than the suppression period of the given stimulus (as in Levelt, 1965; Fox & Rasche, 1969; Blake, 1977; Mueller & Blake, 1989).
+The period of the alternation increases as the contrast of both the stimuli decreases, and if the contrast of only one stimulus increases, then the dominance period of the other stimulus decreases substantially more than the dominance period of the given stimulus increases (as in Levelt, 1965; Fox & Rasche, 1969; Blake, 1977; Mueller & Blake, 1989).
 There are two classes of binocular units activated by the rivalrous stimulus.
 The activity of one class is substantially modulated during rivalry; the activity of the other is not (as in Leopold & Logothetis, 1996).
-Alternating the input between the two eyes has absolutely no effect on this behaviour of the model (as in Logothetis, Leopold & Sheinberg, 1996).
+Alternating the input between the two eyes has absolutely no effect on this behavior of the model (as in Logothetis et al., 1996).
 The last effect arises since, apart from the input layer, on which there are no top-down influences, all the units are binocular, and there is no static or dynamic difference in the connections from the two eyes.

-Although it captures these phenomena, the model is, of course, simplified and incomplete.
-In particular, it does not exhibit two of the phenomena that Leopold & Logothetis (1996) observed.
+Although it captures these phenomena, the model is simplified and incomplete.
+In particular, it does not exhibit two of the phenomena that Leopold and Logothetis (1996) observed.
 The first is that there is no opportunity in the model for monocular cells to be unmodulated during rivalry, as they found.
 Given redundant inputs and an extra layer of monocular units between layers z and y, this behavior would be expected.
-These units would explain away the redundancy in the input, and, like unit y_9 in figure 6, would have consistently to be activated during rivalry.
+These units would explain away the redundancy in the input and, like unit $y_9$ in Figure 6, would have to be activated consistently during rivalry.